dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 A simple rule of thumb in identifying classes is to look for nouns in the problem analysis.
 Methods, on the other hand, correspond to verbs.

-For example, in an order-processing system, some of the nouns are
+For example, in an order-processing system, some of the nouns are:

 Item